Build an integration

 ?
 What is the model name?
 User

 ?
-What is the entity type?
+What is the business domain?
 Person

 ?
 Enter a comma separated list of properties to add to the model id,name,username,email